mmyrte/chelsa_cmip6/README.md

 # INSTALLATION
 ------------
-chelsa-cmip6 can be installed on your machine in different ways:
+chelsa-cmip6 can be installed on your machine in different ways.
+It is compatible with Windows, MacOS, and Linux systems.
 ## On Linux / Mac

 Linux or Mac usually come already with a version of python preinstalled.